G-Core/product-documentation/documentation/streaming-platform/ai-video-service/generate-ai-subtitles-and-add-them-to-video/generate-captions-via-api.md

 ---
 # Generate and translate AI captions for a new VOD

-You can upload video and generate captions automatically during process of uploading new videos to the Video Streaming platform. https://api.gcore.com/docs/streaming#tag/Videos/operation/post_api_videos
+You can upload videos and generate captions automatically during the process of uploading new videos to Gcire Video Streaming at https://api.gcore.com/docs/streaming#tag/Videos/operation/post_api_videos

-In the process of uploading a video, it is necessary to add one new attribute "auto_transcribe_audio_language".
-Thanks to it, the system will automatically create a task for transcribing the video, and the finished result will be added to the video as a subtitle.
+When uploading a video, add one new attribute: "auto_transcribe_audio_language."
+The system will automatically create a task for transcribing the video, and the finished result will be added to the video as a subtitle.

 ```
 POST https://api.gcore.com/streaming/videos